Version Control with Git

 Luckily, she has been keeping track of her project’s versions using Git!
 Which commands below will let her recover the last committed version of her Python script called data_cruncher.py?

-4. $ git checkout <unique ID of last commit> data_cruncher.py
+4. $ git restore -s <unique ID of last commit> data_cruncher.py

 5. Both 2 and 4